 “While our biggest priority was making the state’s records available online, we also wanted Michiganology to become the home for Michigan history information,” Arnold said.
-“The website includes more than 50 short articles about interesting items in the archives, little-known stories about people, places, and events, and more.
+“The website includes more than 50 short articles about interesting items in the archives, little-known stories about people, places, events, and more.
 We are adding more stories every week.”

 Historical Records of the Wildlife Division

 The archives also hold records relating to the history of the DNR.
 For example, between 1927 and 2012, the department’s wildlife division conducted an 85-year photography project to capture annual images on DNR-managed land across the state from the same position.
-The photographs document changes to landscapes over time and are a valuable resource to biologists and others seeking to understand changes in wildlife habitats.
-These photographs now reside within the Archives of Michigan.
+The photographs document changes to landscapes over time and are valuable to biologists and others seeking to understand changes in wildlife habitats.
+These photographs now reside in the Archives of Michigan.